deanmalmgren/open-source-data-science/README.md

 organization that are useful.

-The idea for this project originally came from a conversation I had with @ahwolf and how difficult it is for data science n00bs to understand how all these tools come together.
+The idea for this project originally came from a conversation I had with a coworker and how difficult it is for data science n00bs to understand how all these tools come together.
 This project is an attempt to address that need.